Category Archives: Royal Deaths and Illnesses

 The assassin, Abdul Khaliq. source: Wikipedia

 The assassin was Abdul Khaliq, a 16-year-old student at Nejat High School.
-After Khaliq’s father, uncle, and brothers were arrested in 1933 by the King’s regime (after the execution of an Amanullah supporter), Khaliq began plotting to kill the King.
-His opportunity came when he, along with other student-athletes, was invited to the palace in Kabul to receive medals for their achievements.
-Seeing no security at the gates, Khaliq quickly went back home and borrowed a gun from a friend before returning to the palace.
+After Khaliq’s father, uncle, and brothers were arrested in 1933 by King Mohammed Nadir Shah’s regime (after the execution of an Amanullah supporter), Khaliq began plotting to kill the King.
+His opportunity came when he and other student-athletes were invited to the palace in Kabul to receive medals for their achievements.
+Seeing no security at the gates, Khaliq quickly went home and borrowed a gun from a friend before returning to the palace.

 For more information see: Wikipedia: Abdul Khaliq